 - The area of Clooniff Bog (Figure 3.1). - EPA IPC Licence Ref.
 P0502-01.
 As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area.
-Clooniff bog is part of the Blackwater Bog group. - The proposed Scheme is designed to exceed the stabilisation requirements as defined by the IPC Licence.
-This scheme is designed to enhance the ecosystem services of Clooniff Bog, in particular, optimising climate action benefits.
-The proposed interventions will mean that environmental stabilization is achieved (meaning IPC obligations are met) and, in addition, significant other ecosystem service benefits particularly for climate action will be accrued. - The local environmental conditions of Clooniff Bog identify wetland creation and residual deep peat rewetting as the most suitable rehabilitation approach for different part of this site.
-Clooniff has a pumped drainage regime and a significant area is likely to develop as wetland habitats. - The key objective of rehabilitation, as defined by this licence, is environmental stabilisation of the bog.
-Bord na Móna have defined the key goal and outcome of rehabilitation at Clooniff Bog as environmental stabilisation and optimising suitable hydrological conditions, and setting the site on a trajectory towards the development of naturally functioning peatland and wetland habitats (embryonic Sphagnum-rich peat-forming habitats, fen, Reed swamp, wet woodland and other associated wetland habitats). - Rehabilitation of Clooniff Bog will support multiple national strategies of climate action, biodiversity action and other key environmental strategies such was the Water Framework Directive. - The time frame for the delivery of the planned rehabilitation will be undertaken according to available resources and appropriate constraints. - It is not proposed to carry out any rehabilitation in the marginal cutover bog zone as this is quite fragmented by private turbary.
+Clooniff bog is part of the Blackwater Bog group. - The proposed rehabilitation is designed to exceed the requirements as defined by the IPC Licence.
+PCAS is designed to enhance the ecosystem services of Clooniff Bog, in particular, optimising climate action benefits.
+The proposed improvements will mean that environmental stabilization is achieved (meaning IPC obligations are met) and, in addition, significant other ecosystem service benefits will be accrued. - The local environmental conditions of Clooniff Bog identify wetland creation and deep peat re-wetting as the most suitable rehabilitation approach for this site. - The key objective of rehabilitation, as defined by this licence, is environmental stabilisation of the bog.
+Bord na Móna have defined the key goal and outcome of rehabilitation at Clooniff Bog environmental stabilisation and optimising deep peat re-wetting, and setting the site on a trajectory towards the development of embryonic peat-forming (Sphagnum-rich) vegetation communities on deep peat, and the development of Reed Swamp and fen on shallow more alkaline peat and other subsoils. - Rehabilitation of Clooniff Bog will support multiple national strategies of climate action, biodiversity action and other key environmental strategies such was the Water Framework Directive. - Time frame.
+Rehabilitation measures will be carried out during the period of PCAS (2020-2025).
+The surrender of the licence is likely to extend beyond the PCAS timeframe. - No direct rehabilitation measures will be carried out in the small proportion of the margin of Clooniff Bog that overlaps with the protected European sites.